 Jackie Robinson would live in Stamford, Conn., until his death in 1973 at the age of 53.
 He, Rachel and the children would make many friends among the almost exclusively white community.
 Neighborhood kids played softball on their front lawn.
 They hosted the members of the National Newspaper Publishers Association and Gov. Nelson Rockefeller, who landed on their front lawn in a helicopter.
 They held a jazz concert every year called an ‘Afternoon of Jazz’ with some of their old neighbors and 2,000 fans.
 In 1963, they donated the proceeds to the Southern Christian Leadership Conference.

 Jackie Robinson had a reputation as tart-tongued and terrible tempered, but his neighbors didn’t see it.

 “He was a shy, gentle giant of a man with an enchanting smile and huge hands that almost swallowed yours when we shook hands,” said his neighbor, John Crosby.

 “The Robinsons were a fine, talented family, and we were really fortunate to know them,” said Joanna Simon, daughter of Dick and Andrea.

 Since Jackie Robinson’s death, many memorials and tributes have been dedicated to him.
 Every April 15, Major League Baseball celebrates ‘Jackie Robinson Day,’ on which every player on every team wears his number, #42.
-A park on the west side of Stamford was named for him.
-A life-size bronze statue is engraved with the words "COURAGE," "CONFIDENCE" and "PERSEVERANCE."
+Stamford named a park for him on the west side.
+And a life-size bronze statue of Jackie Robinson bears the words, "COURAGE," "CONFIDENCE" and "PERSEVERANCE."